A-Cdeveloper/Word-Cloud/README.md

 ## Status

-- Project setup with React + Vite
+- Project setup with React + Vite + TypeScript
-- Tailwind CSS installed and configured
+- Tailwind CSS installed and configured with custom colors and font sizes
-- `topics.json` placed in the public folder
+- `topics.json` placed in the public folder and integrated
+- Zustand store implemented with topics, loading, error states
+- Custom hook with error handling and AbortController
+- Word cloud core features (6 font sizes, sentiment colors, click interaction)
+- Topic details with metadata display
+- Centralized error handling with user-friendly messages

 _(README will be updated throughout the development process.)_